svbnet/diezel/README.md

     stream.pipe(file);

 # Testing
-At the moment testing requires that keys be present.
-Testing also requires you to create a `credentials.js` file in the `test/temp` directory, in order to avoid committing any information that could be considered proprietary or sensitive.
+Testing requires that keys be present.
+See `readme.md` in the `test/` directory.